WPP-Public/akqa-nz-silverstripe-elastica/README.md

 * Can handle custom fields that are not in the database but only exist as part of an object instance
 * Infers ElasticSearch document field type from the database field type defined in the corresponding SilverStripe model

+## Compatibility

+This release is compatible with all elasticsearch 2.x releases.

+If you need to work with an earlier version of elasticsearch, please try the 0.0.1 release of this module

 ## Installation

 ```bash